Michigan State University College of Osteopathic Medicine: Academics

-Medical Curriculum
+Medical curriculum

 MSUCOM's curriculum consists of pre-clerkship years that run for seven semesters.
 The first portion consists of introductory basic science, including: anatomy, biochemistry, genetics, physiology, etc. During this time, students also learn physical examination, doctor-patient interactions, and the principles of osteopathic palpatory diagnosis and manipulative therapy.
 After learning the biological foundations, the curriculum shifts to a body system focus where the integumentary, neuro-musculoskeletal, hematopoietic, cardiovascular, respiratory, urinary, gastrointestinal, endocrine, and reproductive systems are detailed.
 Throughout the entire sequence, courses in Patient Care and Osteopathic Manipulative Medicine are incorporated.

 After the first two years, the students are assigned a base hospital and begin their clerkship years where they rotate through family medicine, internal medicine, OBGYN, general surgery, psychiatry, etc.

-DO-PhD Program
+DO-PhD program

 MSUCOM's DO-PhD Physician Scientist Training Program, the first of its kind in the nation, was founded by Dr. Veronica Maher and Dr. Justin McCormick in 1979.
 The eight-year program is not organized in the traditional 2-4-2 MD-PhD arrangement, but starts with the first year of graduate coursework.
 This arrangement allows for more integration between the graduate research and medical school education.
 Most DO-PhD students complete PhDs through the BioMolecular Science program which includes: biochemistry, cell and molecular biology, genetics, microbiology, pharmacology & toxicology, and physiology.
 However, there are graduate students in neuroscience, epidemiology, anthropology, and sociology.
 The alumni of the program have entered many prestigious residency programs and most graduates find careers in medical colleges, universities, or major medical research centers.

-Pre-Clerkship Training Sites
+Pre-clerkship training sites

 The College of Osteopathic Medicine conducts pre-clinical training at three sites: East Lansing, Detroit and Macomb.
 MSUCOM's primary campus is in East Lansing on the main Michigan State University campus.
 The Detroit satellite campus is situated on the campus of the Detroit Medical Center (DMC).
 The Macomb satellite campus, the most recent to be added, is located at Macomb University Center within Macomb Community College.

-Statewide Campus System
+Statewide campus system

 Clinical training for the third- and fourth-year students occurs at hospitals throughout Michigan affiliated with the Statewide Campus System.
 Currently, there are nearly 30 hospital locations affiliated with MSUCOM.
 In 2017, MSUCOM's Statewide Campus System was named as one of the five regional assessment training centers by the Accreditation Council for Graduate Medical Education.
 MSUCOM was the only DO medical school included.